sde-coursepack/sde-coursepack.github.io/modules/testing/_posts/2022-03-20-White-Box-Testing.md

 Title: White-Box Testing
 ---

+# White-Box Testing

+In this module, we will look at **white-box testing** (sometimes called "glass-box" or "open-box" testing).
+We will compare it to black-box testing, and talk about how it can supplement our black-box testing in improving our confidence in code correctness.

+---

 * TOC
 {:toc}

+---

-# The Story so Far
+## The Story so Far

 In the last module we used Black-Box testing to select test cases for a function `calculateBill`.